-Category Existing Tariff Proposed Tariff Approved Tariff
+Category Existing Tariff (Rs. /kWh) Proposed Tariff (Rs. /kWh) Approved Tariff (Rs. /kWh) Industrial (ILT) 6.80 - 7.20

-(Rs. /kWh) (Rs./kWh) (Rs. /kWh)

-Industrial (ILT) 6.80 - 6.30

-4. Public Lighting Low Tension
+10.1.4.
+Public Lighting Low Tension

 This category comes under Public Lighting Connection gives supply through LT lines.
-The public lamps are generally unmetered and their Tariff is based on the fixed charges per KW per month.
+The public lamps are generally unmetered, and their Tariff is based on the fixed charges per KW per month.
 However, since no connection under the Act can be given without meters, the Licensee is required to install meters on all new connections and shall also progressively place meters on the existing connections.
 The Commission approves Tariff for metered connections only for the FY 2024-25.
-All the existing street lights fixtures shall be replaced immediately with LED fixtures and 100% fixtures shall be metered.
+All the existing streetlights fixtures shall be replaced immediately with LED fixtures and 100% fixtures shall be metered.

-5. Public Lighting (Metered)
+i) Public Lighting (Metered)